Overview

 The human surfaces

 Suede Social, Strumly, and Muse are where people actually spend time.
-Social is distribution and community for registered work.
-Strumly and Muse are the practice room: an AI guitar coach and a musician companion that meet creators early, while the work is still being made.
+Social is distribution and community.
+Strumly and Muse are the practice room: an AI guitar coach and a musician companion that meet creators while the work is still being made.

 The machine surfaces